FynnS139/BicycleDataLogger/README.md

 ## Data Logging

-- Data is saved to `/data.csv` on the SD card
+- Data is saved to `/Regular.csv` or `/Vibrations.csv` on the SD card depending on mode
 - One large file per deployment (appends between sessions)
 - Timestamped rows with data fields based on connected sensors
 - Compatible with Excel, Python, R, and analysis pipelines